department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility.md

 ---
 layout: page-breadcrumbs.html
-title: About VA Insurance Options and Eligibility
+title: About VA Insurance Options And Eligibility
 heading: About VA insurance options and eligibility
 display_title: Options and eligibility
 description: Find out which VA insurance program may be right for you as a Veteran, service member, spouse, or dependent child.
 If you're ending your active-duty service, in some cases you must act within 120 days of leaving the military to ensure no lapse in life insurance coverage.